 This college was founded in 1902.
 There are many programs available through the Outdoor Recreation Department.
 Students can rent outdoor gear, or even reserve a campsite on the world’s largest campus, with 27,000 acres that include 40 miles of hiking/biking and more than 15 miles of horseback riding trails.
 Mountain biking and rock climbing programs are available.
 The school is also close to Little River Canyon National Reserve, Talladega National Forest, and the Chattahoochee National Forest.

 University of Idaho

 Location: Moscow, ID

-Popular Programs of Study: Psychology, mechanical engineering, and finance.
+Popular Programs of Study: Psychology, Mechanical Engineering, and Fire Ecology & Management.